flyconnectome/catbot/README.md

 2. Setup and configure botconfig.py (see below)
 3. Install dependencies
 4. Run catbot.py
-5. In Slack use "@catbot help" to get a list of possible commands
+5. In Slack use `@catbot help` to get a list of possible commands

 # Dependencies
 [slack_client](https://github.com/slackapi/python-slackclient),